 When asked recently about their impressions of these programs, YAMASA students:

 - Told us that their expectations of what they thought would happen vs. what actually did happen were exceeded in many cases.

-- Used the following adjectives to describe the course:
+- Used the following adjectives to describe the classes and tours:

 ✔ amazing ✔ unexpected ✔ hospitable ✔ enjoyable ✔ educational